The dashboard that all CIOs expected

 The unfortunate transposition of traditional management systems to CIO dashboards

-As Philippe Rosé and Christophe Legrenzi explain in their book “Les tableaux de bord de la DSI” ("CIO Dashboards" in French), for a long time, information systems were evaluated using dashboards and indicators that were ill-suited to analyzing the management of an IT department.
+As Philippe Rosé and Christophe Legrenzi explain in their book “Les dashboards de la DSI”, information systems have long been evaluated using dashboards and indicators that were not adapted to the analysis of the management of an IT department.

 Indeed, the performance indicators used in the industrial world were transposed into dashboards in order to analyze IT department activity.
 However, these traditional management indicators (including accounting and budgetary control) are not at all suited to the development of an IT maintenance dashboard, which monitors activities which, by their very nature, are cross-functional.
 Conversely, the indicators used in the industrial world were designed with cost control in mind: they aim to break down each operational department into smaller units, so as to know the cost that each of these units generates, and thus be able to devise methods for reducing these same costs.